BranonConor/axn-creative/source/_posts/axn-creative.md

 tags: ['Web Design', 'Web Development', 'HexoJS']
 categories:
 type: project
-excerpt: 'This site was quite an interesting project as well.
+excerpt: 'This site itself was a fun project.
 Built on a framework called HexoJS, it offers incredible speed and templating capabilities all essentially within the front end.'
 ---
 ![Product Image](/css/images/phone-mockup.PNG "Logo")